E-Learning Day Program

 Teachers will post electronic assignments through Google Classroom or iTunes U by 9:00 am on the e-learning day.

-Students should work on the e-learning assignments at home using their iPads.
+Students should work on the e-learning assignments at home using their iPads or home computers.

 Students are NOT required to be online during a specific time on an e-learning day.

 Teachers will be available via email during normal school hours (8:00 am - 3:15 pm) to answer questions that students or parents/guardians may have about accessing or completing e-learning assignments.
 Students and parents/guardians can send emails to teachers from the staff directory on the school homepage.

 Due to possible technology or internet issues at home (including lack of access due to bad weather), students will have an opportunity after school resumes to submit their e-learning assignments.